FrancoStino/commit-pieces-ai/README.md

 -   Custom Commit Prompt: The prompt that will be used to generate the commit message.

 -   Use Description: It allows you to enable or disable the use of commit description.

+-   Force Commit Lowercase: It allows you to enable or disable the lowercase of the commit message.

+-   Force Commit Without dot at the end: It allows you to enable or disable the commit message without dot at the end.

 ## Known Issues